telefonicaid/iot-activation/tutorials/Arduino_StarterKit.md

 At the end, the device will alert the network again of its connection but without the need to perform Attachment again, which saves time and energy.

-Using the AT command it is possible to determine the total cycle time, which contains both the IDLE connection time and the workless time.
+Using the AT command, it is possible to determine the total cycle time, which contains both the IDLE connection time and the workless time.

 ![pic](pictures/schematics/LTE_transmision_PSM.png)